PCAone Tutorial (v0.7.0)

 Introduction

 PCAone is a fast and memory efficient PCA tool implemented in C++ aiming at providing comprehensive features and algorithms for different scenarios.
-PCAone implements 3 fast PCA algorithms for finding the top eigenvectors of large datasets, which are Implicitly Restarted Arnoldi Method (IRAM, –svd 0), single pass Randomized SVD but with power iteration scheme (RSVD, –svd 1, Algorithm1 in paper) and our own RSVD with window based power iteration scheme (PCAone, –svd 2, Algorithm2 in paper).
+PCAone implements 3 fast PCA algorithms for finding the top eigenvectors of large datasets, which are Implicitly Restarted Arnoldi Method (IRAM, --svd 0), single pass Randomized SVD with power iteration scheme (sSVD, --svd 1, Algorithm1 in paper) and our proposed window based RSVD (winSVD, --svd 2, Algorithm2 in paper).
 All have both in-core and out-of-core implementation.
-Addtionally, full SVD (–svd 3) is supported via in-core mode only.
-There is also an R package here.
-PCAone supports multiple different input formats, such as PLINK, BGEN, Beagle genetic data formats and a general comma separated CSV format for other data, such as scRNAs and bulk RNAs.
+Addtionally, Full SVD/Eigendecomposition (--svd 3) is supported via in-core mode only.
+Also, check out the R package here.
+PCAone supports multiple different input formats, such as PLINK BED, PLINK2 PGEN, BGEN, Beagle genetic data formats and a general comma separated CSV format for other data, such as scRNAs and bulk RNAs.
 For genetics data, PCAone also implements EMU and PCAngsd algorithm for data with missingness and uncertainty.
 The PDF manual can be downloaded here.

 Features